ximplementation/ximplementation-spring/src/site/markdown/getting-started.md

-# ximplementation-spring
-Ximplementation-spring lets you use ximplementation in Spring.
+#Getting started

-The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a Spring `BeanPostProcessor` for creating ximplementation beans.
+Ximplementation-spring has a core Spring `BeanPostProcessor` class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor`, it is used for creating <i>ximplementation</i> Spring beans.

 Simply add the following content